 - cancellation if you or anyone covered by the policy gets a positive coronavirus test in the two weeks before you travel

-- medical costs if you get coronavirus while you are away and need medical help
+- medical costs if you get coronavirus while you’re away and need medical help

-- additional transport and/or accommodation expenses if you fall ill with coronavirus while you are away
+- additional transport and/or accommodation expenses if you fall ill with coronavirus while you’re away

-Not every policy or every provider will offer this kind of cover and some may specifically exclude pandemics.
-So, if you’re interested in this kind of cover, we’ve made it easier to find and compare.
+Not every policy or every provider will offer this kind of cover so, if you’re interested, we’ve made it easier to find and compare.
 When you’re getting a quote, simply:

 You can easily see the policy documents to check what COVID-19 cover is offered:

 - scroll down to “Full Policy Details”

 - select “Full Policy Wording” and check out the cover and the exclusions

 Take a close look at the policy to make sure it offers you what you want, not just for coronavirus but for the usual things too, like baggage cover and flight delays.

 While you’re at it, see what evidence you’ll need to support any COVID-19 claim.
 That way you can make sure you have the necessary documents to help make sure your claim is processed speedily.

 If you haven’t been away for a while, you might find that some things have changed because of Brexit and the pandemic.
 To help you minimise stress and have a relaxing holiday, here are some of the essentials you need to think about before you travel.